-Embedded videos may show In-stream and InVideo overlay ads.
+Embedded videos may show skippable or non-skippable in-stream ads.
 Any website or mobile app that embeds videos, including your own website or app, may generate revenue for you.
 Learn more about YouTube ad formats.

 Turn ads on or off on embedded videos